 Crossing The Caspian Sea

-Ageing oil & coal boats were used whereby the passengers were forced to stand due to lack of space and gross overloaded.
-The .
-Poles were glad to be escaping the "Inhuman Land" in favour of "Freedom".
+Ageing oil & coal boats were used during when crossing the Caspain Sea whereby the passengers were forced to stand due to lack of space and gross overloaded.
+The Polish evacuees were glad to be escaping the "Inhuman Land" in favour of "Freedom".

-The names of the boats, sailing dates and who was on them is covered in extensive detail in the research section of the website where these photos re-appear under their respective boat names.
+The names of the boats used during crossing the Caspian Sea, sailing dates and who was on them is covered in extensive detail in the research section of the website where these photos re-appear under their respective boat names.

 For now, look at these photos and see how almost all of the boats were grossly overcrowded with sick, ill, malnourished Polish people, all desperately fleeing Stalin to the land of freedom, Pahlevi in Persia: